vlumos/vlumos-server/README.md

  - private key used by server

 publicKeyString
- - public key used by serve
+ - public key used by server

 storeMessages
  - true / false (keep downloaded messages on server?)